 A study abroad experience is recommended for students interested in graduate work in art history.
-Past students have participated in the Luther College Nottingham Program, Luther’s Malta Program or the Associated Colleges of the Midwest (ACM) Florence, Italy Program.
+Past students have participated in the Luther College Nottingham Program or Luther’s Malta Program.
 Students should also consider pursuing language study beyond the 201 level.

 A total of six courses are required for the art history minor.
 A majority of the courses are in the art history program.
 Other courses from related disciplines are also included.

 This includes the art history core: ARTH 251, 252, 379, plus one course selected from the following ARTH 362, 364, 368, and two of the following ARTH 262, 264, 266, 362, 364, 368; ART 320; CLAS 270, 275, 330; DAN 264; FREN 220; HIST 226; IDS 260, 264; PHIL 300.